Looking for natural morning sickness remedies to ease your queasiness? Find the best, sometimes surprising, ways to reduce pregnancy nausea naturally.

 The liver is under a huge strain when you’re pregnant.
 Not only does it need to keep up with regular maintenance, but it has to process all of the added pregnancy hormones, too.
 And when the liver isn’t working well, digestion doesn’t work well.

 Try dandelion root tea for liver support.

 Natural Morning Sickness Remedies 10 Things That Really Work post by Mama Natural – Citrus fruits

 It may sound counterintuitive, but grapefruit neutralizes stomach acid, which may help stave off morning sickness. (source) Try eating one grapefruit after each meal — I did this with my daughter and it worked wonders!
 You can also try lemon water or sugar-free lemonade for similar results.

 Morning sickness elixir – Combine 1 Tbs. of raw apple cider vinegar in 1 quart of water; add the juice of 2 lemons and 1 Tbs. of raw honey, and mix.
 Drink throughout the day.
 This elixir is very alkalizing and great for alleviating a sour stomach.

 I found that eating potatoes helped with my morning sickness.
 It may be because they absorb excess stomach acid or maybe because they have alkalizing properties.

-Acupressure – Pressure points can be an amazing relief for some women who are suffering from morning sickness.
+Pressure points can be an amazing relief for some women who are suffering from morning sickness.
 There are three great pressure points you can do at home.
-To practice acupressure, place firm pressure on the chosen point for 2 minutes.
-If it’s helpful, you can repeat this every 2 hours.
-Here are some points to try:
+To practice acupressure, place firm pressure on the chosen point for two minutes.
+For maximum benefit, repeat this every two hours.

 - KID 6 – This point is one thumb width below the protruding bone on your foot.